nhsconnect/Events-Management/pages/subscriptions/explore_manage_subscription.md

 summary: "How to update and delete subscriptions"
 ---

+## Pre-requisites ##

+Before a subscription can be managed/updated the following must be in place:

+- The submitting system will require national assurance and be set up as a Spine Endpoint with an associated endpoint certificate (see [here](https://developer.nhs.uk/apis/spine-core/build_endpoints.html) for details).
+- All requests will include a JWT with information about the requesting system and user (see [here](https://developer.nhs.uk/apis/spine-core/security_jwt.html) for details).
+- Any NHS numbers submitted in a subscription request will have been traced against PDS (see [here](https://developer.nhs.uk/apis/spine-core/pds_overview.html) for details).

 ## Retrieving a Subscription ##

 To retrieve a specific subscription, the client will need to use the ID that was allocated to the subscription when it was created (see [Create Subscription](explore_create_subscription.html))